shenaltissera/Task-Manager/readme.md

-# ToDo-List
+# Task-Manager

-ToDo list is a simple web application to save Your daily tasks in order not to miss anything.
+Task Manager is a simple web application to save Your daily tasks in order not to miss anything.

 ### Features
 * Add new task